-PARAMETER DESCRIPTION
+PARAMETER DESCRIP TION

-BUFFER_SIZE The InfoServer block cache is structured as an array of fixed- size buffers (also called buckets).
+BUFFER_SIZE The InfoServer block cache is structured as an array of fixed-size buffers (also called buckets).
 The BUFFER_SIZE parameter determines the size of each buffer or bucket.
 The numeric value of this parameter is an integer in the range 3 through 8, representing the bucket size in 512-byte blocks as follows.
 Bucket sizes larger than 32 blocks might not be appropriate for most users.
 The OpenVMS client segments I/O requests larger than 31 blocks into 31-block chunks, which could result in excessive I/O activity to the disk.
 The cache is allocated from nonpaged pool and is dedicated solely to the LAD driver.

 3 8 blocks (default)

 4 16 blocks

 5 32 blocks

 6 64 blocks

 7 128 blocks

 8 256 blocks

 CACHE_BUCKETS Determines the number of buckets in the cache.
 The default is 512.
 Numbers larger than 16384 might adversely affect performance.
 To reach a desirable cache size, consider increasing the BUFFER_SIZE parameter.

-MAXIMUM_SERVIC ES ets the maximum number of services that can be defined at one time for the server.
-The value of this parameter must be a power of 2.
-The default and minimum value is 256 (adequate for most circumstances); the maximum value is 1024.
-Each service descriptor consumes nonpaged pool; however, unused services consume 4 bytes each.
+MAXIMUM_SERVIC time for the of 2.
+The naximum number of services that can be defined at one ne server.
+The value of this parameter must be a power default and minimum value is 256 (adequate for most aces); the maximum value is 1024.
+Each service descriptor

+consumes nonpaged pool; however, unused services consume 4 bytes asynchronous write operations).

-WRITE_LIMIT The number of asynchronous write operations that can be outstanding for the server at any time.
-The default is 0 (no outstanding asynchronous write operations).
+The number of asynchronous write operations that can be outstanding for the server at any time.
+The default is 0 (no outstanding